Humanism needs you!

 We want to unlock the enormous potential that exists among our members and supporters and we know that many of you want to do something more to help but don’t know where to begin.
 That’s why we’re taking the opportunity of advertising all our current volunteer roles at once.

-Some of these volunteer tasks are easy ways to contribute in a few minutes or an hour a week; others are more substantial roles within the BHA’s staff and volunteer structure.
+Some of these volunteer tasks are easy ways to contribute in a few minutes or an hour a week; others are more substantial roles within Humanists UK’s staff and volunteer structure.
 Whatever the role you get:

 - the satisfaction of helping to drive our work forward, promoting Humanism and a secular state;

 - a chance to use your skills in a different environment for a cause you believe in;